-The University offers a limited number of scholarships to support HDR candidates each year.
+The GRS offers a limited number of scholarships to support HDR candidates each year.
 An annual HDR scholarship round takes place each year (closing date usually around the end of October) to award scholarships provided by the Australian Government's Research Training Program (RTP) funds.
 External grants and other types of funding become available from time to time.
-Such opportunities are normally advertised via FedNews, HDR News and online.
+The University also offers small number of scholarships which are applicable to HDR candidates which can be applied for through the Scholarships and Grants team.
+Such opportunities are normally advertised via the HDR News and online.